adidoesnt/sf_dot/README.md

-# Database Exercise
+# Database Exercise (SF DOT)
-This is walktrhough for a database exercise, where we manipulate a mock data set for the San Francisco Department of Transport.
+This is walkthrough for a database exercise, where we manipulate a mock data set for the San Francisco Department of Transport.